moveit/moveit.ros.org/documentation/faqs/index.markdown

 _What is the difference between MoveIt! and OMPL?_

   * [OMPL](http://ompl.kavrakilab.org) is an open-source motion planning library that is used by MoveIt! for motion planning.
 MoveIt! uses an extensible plugin architecture and other motion planning libraries can also easily be integrated with MoveIt!.
 OMPL provides a variety of high-quality well-tested randomized planners.

+_What kind of open source license does MoveIt! use?_

+ * MoveIt! is released under the buisness-friendly [BSD License v3](https://opensource.org/licenses/BSD-3-Clause).
+Each individual file in the MoveIt! source code should contain a copy of the license.

 ## Bugs/Issues